-US top diplomat Blinken meets Turkish FM for tough talks on Israel-Gaza war
+US top diplomat Blinken meets Turkish FM for tough Israel-Gaza talks

 Adding to tensions, the US has ramped up sanctions against Turkish entities it claims are helping Russia evade sanctions and import war-related goods.

-Turkey is also angered by the US backing for Kurdish fighters in Syria who battled the ISIL (ISIS) but whom Ankara views as a part of the armed group Kurdistan Workers’ Party (PKK), banned by Turkey, the US and the European Union.
+Turkey is also angered by US backing for Kurdish fighters in Syria who battled ISIL (ISIS) but who Ankara views as a part of the armed group Kurdistan Workers’ Party (PKK), banned by Turkey, the US and the European Union.

 Mediating role